LiskArchive/lips/proposals/lip-introduce_bft_module.md

 1. The object `getBlockBFTProperties(b.header)` is added to the beginning of the array `bftVotes.blockBFTInfos`.
 2. If `bftVotes.blockBFTInfos[MAX_LENGTH_BLOCK_BFT_INFOS]` exists, then the corresponding value is removed from the array.
-3. The function `updatePrevotesPrecommits` from the LIP ["Add weights to Lisk-BFT consensus protocol"][lip-weighted-lisk-bft] is executed to update the prevote and precommit weights.
+3. The function `updatePrevotesPrecommits` from the LIP ["Add weights to Lisk-BFT consensus protocol"][research:weighted-bft] is executed to update the prevote and precommit weights.
-4. The value of `bftVotes.maxHeightPrevoted` is updated by calling the function `updateMaxHeightPrevoted` specified in [LIP “Add weights to Lisk-BFT consensus protocol”][lip-weighted-lisk-bft].
+4. The value of `bftVotes.maxHeightPrevoted` is updated by calling the function `updateMaxHeightPrevoted` specified in [LIP “Add weights to Lisk-BFT consensus protocol”][research:weighted-bft].
-5. The value of `bftVotes.maxHeightPrecommitted` is updated by calling the function `updateMaxHeightPrecommitted` specified in [LIP “Add weights to Lisk-BFT consensus protocol”][lip-weighted-lisk-bft].
+5. The value of `bftVotes.maxHeightPrecommitted` is updated by calling the function `updateMaxHeightPrecommitted` specified in [LIP “Add weights to Lisk-BFT consensus protocol”][research:weighted-bft].
 6. Let `m` be the aggregate commit included in block `b`.
 If `m.aggregationBits` is empty bytes and `m.signature` is empty bytes, do nothing.
 Otherwise, set `bftVotes.maxHeightCertified` to `m.height`.
 7. Let `h` be the largest integer such that `h <= min(bftVotes.maxHeightCertified+1, bftVotes.blockBFTInfos[-1].height)` and there is an entry in the BFT Parameters store with key `h`.
 Then remove any key-value pair from BFT Parameters with a key strictly smaller than `h`.

 ### Block Creation

-During the block creation process, the properties `maxHeightPrevoted`, `maxHeightGenerated` and `validatorsHash` in the block header related to the BFT module (see also [LIP 0055][lip-update-block-processing]) have to be set as follows:
+During the block creation process, the properties `maxHeightPrevoted`, `maxHeightGenerated` and `validatorsHash` in the block header related to the BFT module (see also [LIP 0055][lip-0055]) have to be set as follows:

 * The value of `maxHeightPrevoted` is obtained by calling `getBFTHeights().maxHeightPrevoted` before executing any of the state transitions defined by the BFT module in the section "Block Processing" above.
 * The value of `maxHeightGenerated` must come from outside the state machine.
 As defined in [LIP 0014](https://github.com/LiskHQ/lips/blob/master/proposals/lip-0014.md#processing-blocks), this value must be the maximum height at which the respective validator previously has generated a block, which is stored as private information for every validator.